Pavel Buchnevich Game Preview: Blues vs. Golden Knights

 Buchnevich Stats vs. the Golden Knights

-- On the defensive side, the Golden Knights have been one of the stingiest squads in the league, allowing 58 goals in total (just 2.3 per game) which ranks second.
+- On the defensive side, the Golden Knights are one of the stingiest squads in the league, giving up 60 goals in total (only 2.3 per game) which ranks third.

 |2023-2024 Season